Monsters of Myth & Legend

 Monsters of Myth & Legend is a supplement for fantasy role-playing games published by Mayfair Games in 1984.

 Contents

-Monsters of Myth & Legend is a supplement describing over 100 monsters drawn from the American Indian, Australian Aborigine, Chinese, Greek, Irish Celtic, and Norse mythoi.
-Each includes game statistics and legendry; most are illustrated.
+Monsters of Myth & Legend is a supplement with game statistics and descriptions for more than 100 monsters taken from the mythologies of the American Indian, Australian Aborigine, Chinese, Greek, Irish Celtic, and Norse; most of these creatures are illustrated.

-Monsters of Myth & Legend is a sourcebook play aid containing encyclopedic listings of dozens of creatures and deities to add to an existing fantasy campaign or to help designers in coming up with their own adventures.
-Norse and Greek mythologies are covered, along with the legends of Ireland, China, the Australian Aborigines, and the American Indians.
-Each entry includes physical descriptions, backgrounds, game statistics and hints on play.
-Also included as a thorough index, four pages of GM tables, and a bibliography of sources.
+Monsters of Myth & Legend is a sourcebook including encyclopedic listings of numerous creatures and deities to add to a fantasy campaign or to help with designing adventures.
+The book covers the Norse and Greek mythologies as well the legends of Ireland, China, the Australian Aborigines, and the American Indians.
+Each entry contains a physical description, background, game statistics and suggestions on how to use the creature during play.
+The book also contains an index, and four pages of tables for the gamemaster, as well as a bibliography of sources.

 Publication history

 Monsters of Myth & Legend was written by Greg Gorden and Neil Randall, with a cover by Boris Vallejo, and was published by Mayfair Games in 1984 as a 96-page book.